GetStream/python-chat-example/README.md

 # Chat with Python, Django and React

+Building chat with Python can be a time consuming task.
+[Stream Chat](https://getstream.io/chat/) provides the necessary SDK and underlying infrastructure to allow anyone to build chat with Python.

-This is the accompanying GitHub repository for the tutorial [Chat with Python, Django and React](https://getstream.io/blog).
+This repository hosts the codebase for the tutorial [Chat with Python, Django and React](https://getstream.io/blog).

 ## To get started, follow these steps: